Jelica Vazzaz: Competitive career

 Vazzaz started attending in the Narodni dom in Ljubljana at age 6, and joined Sokol in 1928, under the leadership of Milica Šepa.
 Many other World Championship and Olympic medalists and champions involved with Slovenian Sokol, such as Viktor Murnik, Boris Gregorka, Peter Šumi, and Miroslav Cerar were in close proximity.
-Vazzaz eventually became Murnik’s closest co-worker and he was a mentor to her.
+Vazzaz eventually became Murnik's closest co-worker and he was a mentor to her.
 Towards the beginning of her competitive year, she attended the 1930 All-Sokol rally in Belgrade which included a large delegation from Czechoslovakia and several smaller delegations from other countries.
 A couple of years later, she helped her team to the 1932 Yugoslav National Youth Champion title.
 That same year, at the All-Sokol Slet in 1932, her team won the volleyball championships.
 Her last competitive year was in 1941 where she won Gold in the Javelin Throw at the 1941 Slovenian Championships.

-In the annals of international competitive gymnastics, her greatest achievement was probably her helping her Yugoslav team to the silver medal at the 1938 World Championships behind the Czechoslovakians who defended their title from the previous 1934 World Championships.
+In the annals of international competitive gymnastics, her greatest achievement was probably her helping her Yugoslav team to the silver medal at the 1938 World Championships behind the Czechoslovaks who defended their title from the previous 1934 World Championships.
 Her teammate Lidija Rupnik led the team in scoring, placing 7th in the all-around, and Vazzaz won 15th place out of 40 competitors, being the 5th highest-scoring individual on her team of 8.
-Incidentally, very unsportsmanlike behavior surrounded the Polish team who took 3rd place to Yugoslavia’s 2nd place, although in the team free exercise, her Yugoslav team performed to a Polonaise piece by Polish composer Frédéric Chopin.
+Incidentally, very unsportsmanlike behavior surrounded the Polish team who took 3rd place to Yugoslavia's 2nd place, although in the team free exercise, her Yugoslav team performed to a Polonaise piece by Polish composer Frédéric Chopin.

 L-R: (?)
 Babinek, (?)
 Maria, Ruša Pustišek, Lidija Rupnik-Šifrer, Vazzaz, Marta Pustišek.
-This photograph of the 1932 Slovenian Sokol Volleyball Team Champions includes three individuals (Rupnik-Šifrer, Vazzaz, and Marta Pustišek) who would later help their Yugoslav national women’s team to their only World Championships team medal (silver), to date, in the sport of Artistic Gymnastics at the 1938 World Championships in Prague.
+This photograph of the 1932 Slovenian Sokol Volleyball Team Champions includes three individuals (Rupnik-Šifrer, Vazzaz, and Marta Pustišek) who would later help their Yugoslav national women's team to their only World Championships team medal (silver), to date, in the sport of Artistic Gymnastics at the 1938 World Championships in Prague.
 Rupnik-Šifrer and Marta Pustišek were both also on the Yugoslav gymnastics team at the 1936 Berlin Olympics.